SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/Style/Style.md

 ```

-In the class we need to override the method `styleSheet` to return our custom style sheet concatenated with the default one.
+In the class, we need to override the method `styleSheet` to return our custom style sheet concatenated with the default one.

 ```
 CustomStylesApplication >> styleSheet